This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 - Pour the mixture into the bottom of your greased baking dish.
 Smooth out evenly across the bottom of the dish.

 - In a bowl, whisk together eggs, milk, vanilla, and half of your cinnamon.
 Once whisked well, pour egg mixture over the cubed bread.
-Make sure all pieces of bread have been saturated.
-Mix together remaining cinnamon and sugar to make cinnamon sugar, then sprinkle over the loaf.8 eggs, 3 cups milk, 3 teaspoons vanilla extract, 3 teaspoons cinnamon, 1 Tablespoon brown sugar
+Make sure all pieces of bread have been soaked with the mixture.8 eggs, 3 cups milk, 3 teaspoons vanilla extract, 3 teaspoons cinnamon, 1 Tablespoon brown sugar

 - Bake 25-30 minutes, or until the top is golden brown and fluffy.
 Remove from the oven and top with powdered sugar and fresh fruit if desired.
 Enjoy!Fresh fruit – optional, Powdered sugar